Secretary and Director of Puerto Rico Lotteries

 It was so successful that in 1989 another lottery concept was approved: a three-digit game known as Pega 3.
 The following year the LOTO game was launched, in which people had to match six chosen numbers, from 1 to 46.
 LOTO's highest prize has been $26 million with one winner, by automatic play, on November 16, 2012.

 On June 25, 2002, the introduction of a new number of games called Pega 2 and Pega 4 were made possible by the Electronic Lottery Operational Regulations, and they were a hit as well.

 On December 3, 2009, Instant Winning Scratch Card Games were authorized to enter to the market.

-As of today, The Puerto Rico Lottery is a source of income for families through ticket agents and vendors.
-It continues with its social purpose by facilitating contributions to the Central Government and to many organizations that help the island; such as in education, senior citizens financial aid for housing, infrastructure, administration of municipalities, transportation, sports and health programs of Puerto Rico, in order to help our country to be a better place.
+As of today, the Puerto Rico Lottery is a source of income for families through ticket agents and vendors.
+It continues with its social purpose by facilitating contributions to the central government and to many organizations that help the island - such as those supporting education, senior citizens, financial aid for housing, infrastructure, administration of municipalities, transportation, sports and health programs - in order to make our home a better place.

 Scenario after hurricanes Irma and Maria in September 2017

 After the threatening events, we managed to restore our operations and communications network in record time.
 Thanks to this, the historic feat of a Holding Marathon, consisting of 252 draws in six days, was achieved successfully, bringing back hope to Puerto Ricans when it was most needed.